crosscompute/crosscompute-examples/reports/load-profiles/README.md

 1. Install `pudb` using `pip`
 2. Save your notebook to a script `jupyter nbconvert run.ipynb --to script --stdout > run.py`
 3. Debug your script `python -m pudb run.py`

+##.
+How to generate reports over more places

+1. Replace `names-some.txt` with `names-all.txt` (see `report.yml`)

+To speed iteration, we recommend keeping the batch small while prototyping and polishing your report.